How to Choose a Real Estate Agent - Selling guide

 Methods of selling

-A service-oriented agent will be able to talk you through the various methods of sale from auction, by negotiation, deadline sale, tender and asking price.
-Ask them how many they have sold by the various options and how well they performed.
+Any agent will be able to talk you through the various methods of sale from auction, by negotiation, deadline sale, tender and asking price.
+Methods of sale can vary depending on the state of the market.
+Ask them how many they have sold by the various options and how well they’ve performed.

 Check your agent’s record